systemd/mkosi/mkosi.md

 `ToolsTree=`, `--tools-tree=`

-: If specified, programs executed by mkosi are looked up inside the given tree instead of in the host system (aside from a few exceptions).
+: If specified, programs executed by mkosi are looked up inside the given tree instead of in the host system.
 Use this option to make image builds more reproducible by always using the same versions of programs to build the final image instead of whatever version is installed on the host system.
 If this option is not used, but the `mkosi.tools/` directory is found in the local directory it is automatically used for this purpose with the root directory as target.
   Note that when looking up binaries in `--tools-tree=`, only `/usr/bin` and `/usr/sbin` are considered.
 Specifically, paths specified by `--extra-search-path=` are ignored when looking up binaries in the given tools tree.

-### Commandline-only Options

-Those settings cannot be configured in the configuration files.

-`--directory=`, `-C`

-: Takes a path to a directory. `mkosi` switches to this directory before doing anything.
-Note that the various `mkosi.*` files are searched for only after changing to this directory, hence using this option is an effective way to build a project located in a specific directory.

-`--incremental`, `-i`

-: Enable incremental build mode.
-This only applies if the two-phase `mkosi.build` build script logic is used.
-In this mode, a copy of the OS image is created immediately after all OS packages are unpacked but before the `mkosi.build` script is invoked in the development container.
-Similarly, a copy of the final image is created immediately before the build artifacts from the `mkosi.build` script are copied in.
-On subsequent invocations of `mkosi` with the `-i` switch these cached images may be used to skip the OS package unpacking, thus drastically speeding up repetitive build times.
-Note that when this is used and a pair of cached incremental images exists they are not automatically regenerated, even if options such as `Packages=` are modified.
-In order to force rebuilding of these cached images, combine `-i` with `-ff` to ensure cached images are first removed and then re-created.

-`--debug=`

-: Enable additional debugging output.

-`--debug-shell=`

-: When executing a command in the image fails, mkosi will start an interactive shell in the image allowing further debugging.

-`--version`

-: Show package version.

-`--help`, `-h`

-: Show brief usage information.

-`--genkey-common-name=`

-: Common name to be used when generating keys via mkosi's `genkey` command.
-Defaults to `mkosi of %u`, where `%u` expands to the username of the user invoking mkosi.

-`--genkey-valid-days=`

-: Number of days that the keys should remain valid when generating keys via mkosi's `genkey` command.
-  Defaults to two years (730 days).

-`--auto-bump=`, `-B`

-: If specified, after each successful build the the version is bumped in a fashion equivalent to the `bump` verb, in preparation for the next build.
-This is useful for simple, linear version management: each build in a series will have a version number one higher then the previous one.

 ## Supported distributions

-Images may be created containing installations of the following operating systems:
+Images may be created containing installations of the following
+distributions:

 * *Fedora Linux*